cloudinary-training/cld-advanced-concepts/signing-widgets/README.md

 ```
 ## Unsigned Credentials
 Notice that the Media Library Widget uses the API_KEY and the Upload Widget uses an unsigned preset for front end credentials when they are unsigned.
-This is sufficient for may workflows.
+This is sufficient for may work-flows.
 Whether you're using signed or unsigned widgets, its a good idea to host them on web pages that are authenticated in some way or behind a firewall because they allow you to modify the contents of your cloud.

 The API_KEY and unsigned presets can be managed by changing their values: the API_KEY can be reset and the unsigned presets can be deleted or renamed.
 Even with such management, they signed widgets will be more secure than the unsigned widgets because they are rendered with a timestamp and are only valid for use 1 hour from when they are rendered.
+---
+title: "Unsigned Example"
+metaTitle: "Unsigned Example"
+metaDescription: "Unsigned Example"
+---

 ## Unsigned Widgets

 Before we look at how to sign widgets, let look at how to set up unsigned widgets.
 The code for the front end is very similar whether you are signing or not.
 We'll see that the inputs for the Upload and Media Library widgets are different, but that the organization of the front end code and libraries is similar.